 Instinctif set us a challenging brief - an office refurbishment sensitive to environmental concerns of recycling existing furniture while simultaneously conscious of the post-COVID economic climate.
 The brief asked us to use as much of the old furniture as possible, with a goal of repurposing at least 50% of existing furniture.

 We exceeded their expectations by providing an exciting, dynamic and collaborative space that reused over 70% of the furniture.
-This allowed for a highly economical refurbishment while still achieving an inspiring, collaborative office office space.
+This allowed for a highly economical refurbishment while still achieving an inspiring, collaborative office space.

 There are several factors that lead to an office space requiring refurbishment.
-In instintif’s case the passing of time and the impact of the Covid created newfound challenges for the company.
+In instinctif’s case the passing of time and the impact of the Covid created newfound challenges for the company.
 Instinctif did well to embrace these challenges through home working.
 However, as government rules relaxed, they wanted a way to encourage staff to return to the office.

-While Instintif valued the flexibility that working remotely allowed them, they viewed face-to-face interaction as integral in their business to facilitate collaboration, build relationships, solve complex challenges and most importantly, to generate ideas.
+While Instinctif valued the flexibility that working remotely allowed them, they viewed face-to-face interaction as integral in their business to facilitate collaboration, build relationships, solve complex challenges and most importantly, to generate ideas.
 In short, they believed in the workplace being a social environment which kept their cultural, organisational and operational values intact while maintaining productivity.

 A central concern was creating a series of workspaces that are the centre of attraction.
 They also wanted to break up a perceived “silo” culture where individual project teams seldom talked to each other.
 To do so, they needed more meeting and collaboration space - a more flexible environment with fewer desks.